 The more aroused a woman is, the more the muscles of the vagina relax.
 During arousal, the vagina naturally becomes lubricated, relaxes, and expands itself in anticipation of sex.

-Strut has formulated Strut O Cream that helps to stimulate female arousal and sensitivity by increasing genital blood flow.
+Strut has formulated a prescription Strut O Cream that contains Sildenafil (generic Viagra) to help stimulate female arousal and sensitivity by increasing genital blood flow.

 Use this cream 30 minutes before sex and it could help with natural vaginal lubrication, arousal, and it could enhance your sexual experience.

-Book a free one-on-one doctor visit with our medical team to see if this prescription scream cream could be right for you.
+Have a free one-on-one questionnaire-based telemedicine visit with our medical team in under 10 minutes to see if this prescription scream cream could be right for you.